 In addition to conversation preparation, when you’re faced with situations like holiday parties where substance abuse is abound, always have an exit strategy before you leave the house.
 Tell the hosts upon your arrival that you will only be able to stay for a short time.
 Take the pressure off of yourself and your need to please everyone else.

-Destination Hope: The Women’s Program is a full service drug, alcohol and dual diagnosis treatment center for women in South Florida.
+Destination Hope is a full-service drug, alcohol and dual diagnosis treatment center in South Florida.
 We understand how difficult the holiday season can be on the recovering addict.
-If there’s anything we can to make this winter a little less challenging for you, please don’t hesitate to call us and we’ll start working on a way to help.
+If there’s anything we can do to make this winter a little less challenging for you, please don’t hesitate to call us and we’ll start working on a way to help.